Core Concepts

 Parallelism

-- Leverage NPipeline.Extensions.Parallelism for CPU-bound operations: For computationally intensive transformations, use the parallelism extensions to distribute work across multiple CPU cores.
+- Leverage NPipeline.Extensions.Parallelism for CPU-bound operations: For computationally intensive transformations, use parallelism extensions to distribute work across multiple CPU cores.

 - Configure appropriate degree of parallelism: Balance parallelism with available system resources.
 Too much parallelism can lead to resource contention and diminished returns.